 - Cumulative grade point average (GPA) of 1.67+

-*You must take 3 selections from the Electives (that you haven't already taken in Required Courses).
+*You must take 3 selections from the Electives (that you haven’t already taken as Required Courses).

 Suggested Elective Groupings

 Students may choose electives from a variety of areas in economics, or they may choose to focus on a specific area to achieve their individual goals.
 The electives may be grouped as follows:

 Core Economics: CECN 301, CECN 504, CECN 600, CECN 700

 International Economics: CECN 301, CECN 504, CECN 606, CECN 700, CECN 707